GovTechSG/ship-hats-overview/portal-guide/project-management/project-management.md

 *To remove a project*:

 1. From the side menu, click **Projects** > **All Projects** to view all the projects in this subscription account.
-If needed, refer to Switch account.
+If needed, refer to [Switching account](https://docs.developer.gov.sg/docs/ship-hats-documentation/#/portal-guide/account-management/account-management?id=switching-account).
 2. Locate the project and click **Manage**.
 You will see ![remove-project-icon](project-management-images/remove-project-icon.png) beside the project name as shown below.

 <kbd>![remove-project](project-management-images/remove-project.png)</kbd>